 Who is my audience?

 This is the single biggest question you must face when choosing a font.
-For example, are you trying to portray something hip and young, or something more wise and established?
+For example, are you trying to portray something hip and young, or something wiser and more established?
 Do you want a font that is based on a specific theme, such as flowers or a Space Odyssey – or do you want a very formal look instead?
 Some fonts are quite plain while others are endlessly decorative.
 Some are very serious, while others are more playful and even humorous.
 And then there’s everything in between.
 By defining what you want the font to communicate on an emotional level, you should easily be able to tell whether or not a font will be a good choice for your website.

 How much text will be read in this font?

 For sections of your site where you have a lot of text, it’s important to choose a font that is easily readable.
 It’s especially important to be mindful of this on the web as text on a screen is at a lower resolution (72 dots per inch) than text on a printed page (anywhere from 500-2,000 dots per inch).
 I would recommend using a sans-serif font for your body text, or if you are going to use a serif font, choose a simple one, and make sure you use a large enough font size so that the text is easily readable.
-However, if you are choosing a font for only a few words (such as the header of your site), you’ll have much better luck going with a font that has more character and personality, such as a serif, script or decorative font.
+However, if you are choosing a font for only a few words (such as the header of your site), you’ll have much better luck going with a font that has more character and personality, such as a serif, script, or decorative font.
 There’s a saying in the font world that some fonts are meant to be read while others are meant to be heard.
 Try to decipher this difference when browsing fonts.

-The Do’s and the Don’ts
+The Dos and the Don’ts

 DO make sure your text is easily readable.
 As mentioned earlier, use an easy-to-read font for your body text such as a sans-serif or a simple serif font.
 Also, make sure you have enough contrast between your text color and your background color (dark text over a light background and vice versa).
 Avoid using patterns or photos behind text unless they are very subdued and don’t distract from your text.
 Remember, in the online world content is king!